Resident Research Program

 Research Program Seminar Series

 The seminar series continues to expand.
-It occurs over three years of the Diagnostic Radiology residency program – PGY2-PGY4.
-In PGY2, the residents are given five lectures, which include an overview of the University of Toronto program, literature searching (e.g. Medline), manuscript preparation and presentation techniques.
-A two day workshop in Critical Appraisal is given toward the end of the year.
-In the PGY3 year, a research course is offered covering study design, measurement error, diagnostic tests, likelihood ratios and ROC curves.
+During the Diagnostic Radiology residency program, the residents are given five lectures, which include an overview of the University of Toronto program, literature searching (e.g. Medline), manuscript preparation and presentation techniques.
+A research course is offered covering study design, measurement error, diagnostic tests, likelihood ratios and ROC curves.

 Research Program Support